dcslagel/las-util-cpp/README.md

 basic LAS (Log Ascii Standard) well-log parser in c++

-`parseLas` currently reads in a basic las formatted file.
-It parses the account type, each of the records and displays both the account type and records
+`parseLas` partially reads a las formatted file.

+The parser currently parses and displays the Version and Well-Information sections.
+Additional sections to be added in future iterations.

 OPTIONS
 -------